Podcast: All the latest from the SCN family of Steelers podcasts, Tuesday Edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

-BAD Language: Devin Bush is not the bust that you think he is

-With Devin Bush Jr. unlikely to stay in the fold, there are some labeling the linebacker the biggest bust in Steelers’ draft history.
-He may have not worked out, but he’s far from it.
+The Steelers are in a great position when it comes to the NFL Draft.
+While other teams may find themselves desperate, Omar Khan and company could are in a good situation where thay can just sit back and conspire.
 So, Steel Curtain Network’s Bryan Anthony Davis decided to make no apologies and share his black-and-gold brand of enlightenment.
 Join BAD preaching his own gospel of the hypocycloids on his solo show, BAD Language.

 - News and Notes